BurakAy/Recursion/README.txt

 Description: fibs takes a number and returns that many members of the fibonacci sequence.
 	     fib_recursion solves the same problem recursively.

+             Method that takes in an array and returns a sorted array, using a recursive merge sort methodology.